Self-affine sponges with random contractions: Introduction and results

 Given the positive answer in the context of randomly perturbed translation vectors, the question naturally reframes itself as: what can be said when the matrices are similarly randomized while the translation vectors are held fixed?
-Early work in this direction includes Mauldin and Williams \cite{MauldinWilliams}, Graf \cite{Graf}, and Graf, Mauldin, and Williams \cite{GrafMauldinWilliams}.
+Early work in this direction includes Falconer \cite{Falconer_randomfractals}, Graf \cite{Graf}, Graf, Mauldin, and Williams \cite{GrafMauldinWilliams}, and Mauldin and Williams \cite{MauldinWilliams}.
 Though framed in a broader context, their key ideas are distilled in Falconer’s book \cite[Theorem~15.1]{Falconerbook}.
 For self-similar sets on the real line, where the contraction rates of similarities are independent, uniformly distributed random variables at each iteration, Peres, Simon, and Solomyak \cite[Theorem 2.1]{PeresSimonSolomyak} analyzed the absolute continuity of random self-similar measures, while Koivusalo \cite[Theorem 2.2]{Koivusalo} computed the almost sure Hausdorff dimension of random self-similar sets.
-In our main result, \cref{thm:main}, we extend this framework to higher dimensions by randomizing the matrices within the setting of \cref{thm:feng}.
+In our main result, \cref{thm:main}, we extend this framework to higher dimensions by randomizing the matrices within the setting of \cref{thm:rapaport}.
 We compute the almost sure Hausdorff dimension of random self-affine sponges without requiring separation conditions.
 The resulting dimension formula generalizes the affinity dimension, analogous to how Koivusalo’s formula extends the similarity dimension.
+Before presenting this result, we introduce essential preliminaries and define the setting in detail.